List and comparison of the top best Static Code Analysis Tools:

 A tool which can be used by security specialist to perform code reviews from a security point of view.
-It also provides set of API’s which can be integrated with security tools to provide code review services.
+It also provides a set of API’s which can be integrated with security tools to provide code review services.

 Website Link: OWASP Orizon

 #32) PC-Lint and Flexe Lint

 Static Analysis tools which are used to test C/C++ source code.
 PC Lint works on windows OS whereas Flexe Lint is designed to work on non-windows OS, and runs on systems that support a C compiler including UNIX.

 Website Link: PC-Lint and Flexe Lint

 #33) IBM Rational Software Analyzer

 IBM Rational provides the user with different types of tool, one such tool is the software analyzer which can be used for static analysis of code.
 This tool is designed on an extensible framework and integrates well with other Rational products.